-- 1. Equipment, supplies, forms and postage for curricular or classroom use for which district school board funds are available.
+- 1. Equipment, supplies, forms and postage for curricular or classroom use.
 The exception is for revenues derived from career education production shops, which may be used for these purposes. - 2.
-Curricular-related travel; professional, technical or consultant services; or other items for which district school board funds are available.
+Curricular-related travel; professional, technical or consultant services.
 The exception is for revenues derived from career education production shops, which may be used for these purposes. - 3.
-Articles for the personal use of any student, employee or other person, except those items that are identifiable as being in recognition of service or promotion of school activities and those items identified under rule 6A-1.0143, FAC, Promotion and Public Relations Funding. - 4.
+Articles for the personal use of any student, employee or other person, except those items that are identifiable as being in recognition of service or promotion of school activities and those items identified under rule 6A-1.0143, F.A.C., Promotion and Public Relations Funding. - 4.
 Personal memberships or subscriptions. - 5.
-Salaries or other compensation for duties or assignments that are the responsibility of the school district.
+Salaries or other compensation for duties or assignments that are the responsibility of the school district. - 6.
+Loans, credit or accommodation purchases for anyone.

-- 6. Loans, credit or accommodation purchases for anyone. - 7.
-Repairs and maintenance of district school board equipment for which district school board funds are available.
+7. Repairs and maintenance of district school board equipment for which district school board funds are available.
 The exception is for revenues derived from career education production shops, which may be used for these purposes.